cs1302uga/cs1302-tutorials/github-setup.md

       ----

       **NOTE:** The `-M` option moves/renames a branch and the corresponding reflog.
-      Historically, `master` is the name that many versions of `git` use for the first branch that is automatically created via `git init`.
+      Historically, `master` is the name many versions of `git` use for the first branch that is automatically created via `git init`.
 In 2020, the Git development community and its partners reflected on the fact that the word "master" has negative connotations for many groups of people and started encouraging the use of more inclusive